 Fresh air breaks allow you to get off the train, stretch your legs, and, as the name implies, get some fresh air (or smoke).

 Getting off the train can add to your travel experience, and your body may welcome the ability to stretch out and walk on stable ground.
 These breaks happen during crew changes, fuel stops, stops with baggage service, or if the train arrives early.

-You are free to walk around the platform but do now wander too far from the train.
+You can walk around the platform but do not wander too far from the train.
 When it is time to go, conductors will load the train leave, with or without you.
 So, listen for the “all aboard” or a few toots from the locomotive.